 At this point, I do not think we will ever find out but still sad to see a good service gone.
 For those that used Co.CC, I doubt it will be coming back online or at the very least not coming back online any time soon.
 For anyone looking for a replacement service, I would advise getting an actual domain but if you can not afford that (or simply do not want to pay) I would recommend you either go with a Dot.TK domain or pick one of the many subdomains on FreeDNS @ Afraid.org.

 If I learn anything else about this I will update this article but if you do know something then please do comment below.

 16 November 2012

-It has came to my attention that it is possible that the domain itself may have been suspended as the domain as of right now is “Status clientHold” when you check the Whois for the domain.
+It has come to my attention that the domain itself may have been suspended as the domain as of right now is “Status clientHold” when you check the Whois for the domain.
 This is often used when a domain has been suspended.
-I am guessing that the abuse issues they had in the past became such an issue, the people that runs the .cc domains may have had enough of the co.cc domain and have it on turned off.
-In other words the people behind Co.CC itself may have not shut it all down but rather having issues with the people that runs .cc.
+I am guessing that the abuse issues they had in the past became such an issue, the people that run the .cc domains may have had enough of the co. cc domain and have it turned off.
+In other words, the people behind Co.CC itself may have not shut it all down but rather have issues with the people that run .cc.
 If this is the case, there may be a chance the domain will come back up.

 If it will come back is something no one knows yet.

 Need to reference?